Move Group C++ Interface

 moveit_msgs::msg::RobotTrajectory trajectory;

-double fraction = move_group.computeCartesianPath(waypoints, eef_step, jump_threshold, trajectory);
+double fraction = move_group.computeCartesianPath(waypoints, eef_step, trajectory);

 RCLCPP_INFO(LOGGER, "Visualizing plan 4 (Cartesian path) (%.2f%% achieved)", fraction * 100.0);